Systaems

 What is Outcome-Based Pricing in Consulting?

-Outcome-based pricing is a performance-linked model where consultant remuneration depends on achieving defined results rather than the time spent.
-Clients and consultants co-design metrics of success during project initiation.
+Outcome-based pricing is a performance-linked model in which consultant remuneration depends on achieving defined results rather than on the time spent.
+Clients and consultants co-design success metrics during project initiation.
 Typical performance indicators include:

 This approach transforms consulting engagements into shared-risk, shared-reward partnerships, ensuring that both parties are accountable for tangible business outcomes.